Any-bot/D2T-msg-forward/README.md

 # Discord to Telegram DM Forwarder

 This is a simple Python script that forwards messages from a Discord channel to Telegram channel when a message includes a solana Token Address.
+This is self-bot

 ## Main Features